mike182uk/alfred-snpt/README.md

 git clone https://github.com/mike182uk/snpt-alfred-workflow.git
 ```

-Install dependencies
+Install dependencies (use `--production` flag to not install dev-dependencies)

 ```
-npm install
+npm install --production
 ```

 Build the workflow

 ```
-./bin/build
+npm run build
 ```

-After you have built the workflow you should have see a file called `Snpt.alfredworkflow`.
+After you have built the workflow you should see a file called `Snpt.alfredworkflow` in the root directory.
 Double click this file to import it into Alfred.

-# Usage
+## Usage

 1. Trigger Alfred
 2. Type `snpt` and press enter or tab